aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 1. Access the OLE Object Frame shape.

    In our example, we used the previously created PPTX, which has only one shape on the first slide.
-We then *typecasted* that object as an OLE Object Frame.
+We then *cast* that object as an [OleObjectFrame](https://apireference.aspose.com/slides/net/aspose.slides/oleobjectframe).
 This was the desired OLE Object Frame to be accessed.

 1. Once the OLE Object Frame is accessed, you can perform any operation on it.